digital-asset/daml-finance/docs/source/packages/core-interfaces.rst

       specifies parties controlling incoming and outgoing transfers, and allows for crediting and debiting holdings
     - :ref:`Util <module-daml-finance-interface-account-util-56106>`:
-      Utility functions related to accounts, e.g., getting the custodian / owner of an account
+      Utility functions related to accounts, e.g., getting the custodian or owner of an account

 - ``Daml.Finance.Interface.Settlement``